drakmaniso/old-cozely/README.md

 purpose engine, but may become useful to others at some point.

 The main inspiration behind the design is the Lua framework Löve.
-The goal is to provide thin abstractions above OpenGL and SDL.
+The goal is to provide simle abstractions over OpenGL and SDL.

 By order of priority, the API aims for: